Douglas Robert Nowicki

 Douglas Robert Nowicki, O.S.B.
 (May 8, 1945 - July 23, 2024) was an American Benedictine monk and Catholic priest.
 From 1991 to 2020, he served as the 11th Archabbot of Saint Vincent Archabbey in Latrobe, Pennsylvania, and by extension, the Chancellor of Saint Vincent College and the Chancellor of Saint Vincent Seminary.
 Nowicki became solemnly professed on July 11, 1966, and was ordained a priest on May 21, 1972.
 He served the monastic community and the Diocese of Pittsburgh in various capacities before his election as archabbot in 1991.

 Early life and education

 Nowicki was born in Everson, Pennsylvania, on May 8, 1945, the son of Sylvester and Evelyn (Jackamonis) Nowicki.
-He waas one of four children.
+He was one of four children.

 Nowicki attended Catholic grade schools at Saint Joseph, Everson, and Holy Cross, Youngwood, Pennsylvania.
 He earned a Bachelor of Arts degree in philosophy from Saint Vincent College in 1968, a Master of Divinity from Saint Vincent Seminary in 1971 and a doctorate in clinical psychology from the University of Tennessee in 1977.